Products for sale (contact us for availability)

 Non-refundable deposit for each nuc.
 Contact me for verification before mailing deposit.

-All mated queens for sale are open mated at our nuc yards just outside Blacksburg, VA.
-In 2018 we will be grafting from a VSH Harbo breeder queen and our own best selected queens.
+Most mated queens for sale are open mated at our nuc yards just outside Blacksburg, VA.
+In 2019 we will be grafting from our own best selected queens.
 I occasionally have extra mated queens from other queenrearers.
 I will be selling a limited number of queens in 2019 so contact me ahead of time.
 I do not ship queens.

-The mating yards are surrounded by more than 40 strong production hives, in several yards, within a 2 mile radius.
+My mating yards are surrounded by 35 - 40 strong production hives, in several yards, within a 1.5 mile radius.
 These production hives are our drone producers.
 This ensures a wide diversity of mating for our queens.

-I will also have virgin queens and queen cells available this year.
-These are an excellent way to get some good genetics and have them mated with your local drones.
-All you need to do is make up queenless splits (ideally in nuc boxes) and introduce the virgin or the cell.
-The virgins and cells will come from the same lines, either VSH Harbo or my best selected local bees.
+Small quantities of virgins and cells will be available with 3 weeks lead time.
 Virgins- $18, Cells- $9 each.
 Virgins will be in a queen cage with attendants.
-For queen cells you need to bring an insulated container (like a small cooler) with padding inside and a heat source to keep the temperature between 82 and 94 degrees F. They are placed into the queenless nuc as soon as possible.
+For queen cells you need to bring an insulated container (like a small cooler) with padding inside and a heat source to keep the temperature between 82 and 94 degrees F. They are to be placed into a queenless nuc the same day.

 Local pick up only at this time.
 I will be out of town for about two weeks in July.